-Eastpointe LME is the lead agency for the Continuum of Care, the Down East Coalition to Eliminate Homelessness, and services the Goldsboro/Wayne county area as well as Lenoir, Sampson, and Duplin counties.
-Since 2010, the City has been an active member; whereas the Community Relations Director is the City liaison on the Continuum of Care Task Force.
+Eastpointe LME is the lead agency for the Continuum of Care, the Down East Coalition to Eliminate Homelessness, and serves the Goldsboro/Wayne County area as well as Lenoir, Sampson, and Duplin Counties.
+Since 2010, the City has been an active member of the coalition with the Community Relations Director as the City's liaison to the Continuum of Care Task Force.
 During the 2021-2022 program year, the City of Goldsboro intends to take the following actions to assist with ending chronic homelessness and special needs populations:

 - 1. Assisting homeless providers with the development of more emergency and transitional housing, primarily for families - 2.
 Assisting agencies that serve special populations to locate safe, decent, and affordable permanent housing - 3.
 Assisting agencies and homeless providers in the development of a Continuum of Care Plan, which will identify the specific nature of homelessness in the Goldsboro area, gaps in services, and the services needed to meet those needs - 4.
-Assisting homeless agencies to provide transportation services to allow homeless persons and families to access needed services
+Assisting homeless agencies to provide transportation services to allow homeless persons and families to access needed services - 5.
+Prioritizing homeless persons in the administration of CDBG-CV funds.